francoismassart/eslint-plugin-tailwindcss/README.md

 **`eslint-plugin-tailwindcss` offers more than 5 other rules, that you can benefit from on top of `prettier-plugin-tailwindcss`.
 Sounds good ?
 Keep reading 👇**

-## **🎉 Compatible with TailwindCSS v3 and v2 🎉**
+## **🎉 Compatible with Tailwind CSS v3 and v2 🎉**

 ## Make sure to use the correct version

-- Still using TailwindCSS v2 ? 👻
+- Still using Tailwind CSS v2 ? 👻
   - You should stick with `v2.x.x` of this plugin (`npm i eslint-plugin-tailwindcss@tw2`)
-- Using TailwindCSS v3 ? 🚀
+- Using Tailwind CSS v3 ? 🚀
   - Make sure to use `v3.x.x` of this plugin (`npm i eslint-plugin-tailwindcss`

 **If you are using the eslint extension, make sure to restart VSCode in order to use the lastest version of the plugin and not the former version from the cache.**